Turkey says Iraq was ordered to pay compensation to Ankara in arbitration case | Headlines

 Around 450,000 barrels per day (bpd) of crude exports, or half a percent of global oil supply, to Turkey from the semi-autonomous Kurdistan region and northern Kirkuk fields were halted following the verdict.
 "This case is in fact a reflection of disagreement between Iraq's central government and Iraq's Kurdish Regional Administration," the Turkish ministry said.

 "Turkey is ready to fulfil the requirements of international law, and to contribute to finding a permanent solution between parties of disagreement," it added.
-Oil firms in the region have been left in limbo as the pipeline stoppage is set to continue until Ankara, Baghdad and the KRG find a settlement to resume exports.
-(Writing by Huseyin Hayatsever; Editing by Tom Perry and Jonathan Oatis)
+Oil firms in the region have been left in limbo, with production in the Kurdistan region at risk, as the pipeline stoppage is set to continue until Ankara, Baghdad and the KRG reach a settlement to resume exports.
+(Writing by Huseyin Hayatsever, reporting by Can Sezer, and Rowena Edwards in London; Editing by Tom Perry and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)